Josh Caray: Career

 In 2015, Caray returned to sports broadcasting when Long Island's Stony Brook University hired him as their football and men's basketball radio voice.
 In his four years at Stony Brook, Josh called two FCS playoff football teams and became the first member of his family to broadcast a men's NCAA Tournament game when the Seawolves faced Kentucky in March 2016.

 At this time, Caray returned to baseball, calling the action for the Hudson Valley Renegades, the Short-Season A affiliate of the Rays from 2016-19 while also serving as the team's media relations director.
 He also freelanced for Holy Cross in Worcester, Massachusetts, and Yale University, calling baseball and softball games.

 In 2019, the Rocket City Trash Pandas named Caray their Director of Broadcasting and play-by-play broadcaster.
 Caray also works as a freelancer for the University of Alabama on their SEC TV+ platform calling Crimson Tide baseball, soccer, volleyball and gymnastics.
 He also freelances for University of Alabama at Birmingham (UAB), calling women's basketball, softball and baseball for the Blazers.

 Family

 Caray is the grandson of Hall of Fame baseball broadcaster Harry Caray, son of Atlanta Braves Hall of Famer broadcaster Skip Caray, and the half-brother of current Cardinals TV voice Chip Caray.

-He also has two nephews, Chris and Stefen, who are calling games for the Amarillo Sod Poodles (AA-Diamondbacks) in Texas.
+He also has two nephews, Chris and Stefan, who are calling games for the Amarillo Sod Poodles (AA-Diamondbacks) in Texas.
 Chris was named a TV Play-by-Play announcer for the A's in 2024.